 Americans and visitors alike often wonder why health costs are so high in the USA, a nation where per capita health spending is almost twice the average seen in other wealthy countries.
 The answer to this question is complex.

-The American treatment cost gap
+The American treatment cost gap and health insurance cost

 The raw cost of treatment is higher in the USA than in many countries, so this influences the cost of insurance.
 There are several reasons for this cost gap: